 enhanced (set-user-ID or set-group-ID) privileges if an alternate configuration file is specified.

 | Send debugging output to the indicated log file instead of stdout.

-either an integer or a name specifying the topic, and level an
+Category is either an integer or a name specifying the topic, and

-numeric debugging categories can be found in the TRACEFLAGS file
+List of numeric debugging categories can be found in

 Most other categories are only useful with, and documented in, sendmail's source code.